01taylop/space-log/README.md

 - `headings`: An optional array of headings to use as the title of each column.
 If no headings are provided, only the data will be included in the output.

-- `spaceSize`: Define the space between each column.
-Default: 1.
+- `spaceSize`: Specifies the spacing between columns.
+Default value is `1`.

 #### Data (array)